 So the date of Easter is connected to the date of Passover.
 (Passover commemorates the liberation of the Jewish people from slavery in Egypt.)
 But Passover and Easter don’t always coincide.
 Last year Passover was in April, and Easter was in March

-We wish our colleagues and customers who celebrate, chag sameach, Happy Easter.
+We wish our colleagues and customers who celebrate, chag sameach, Mubarak for Mid-Shaa’ban and a Happy Easter.

 thanks to the source